wbbim/google-reverse-proxy/README.md

 google-reverse-proxy
 ====================

-Simple reverse proxy of Google
+A simple reverse proxy of Google (HTTPS only)